7 Best Shoulder Exercises You’re Not Doing

 We offer you a list of 7 shoulder exercises that you may want to include into routine.

-The kettlebell shoulder-to-shoulder press targets the front and side deltoids.
+The lumberjack kettlebell press targets the front and side deltoids, while challenging your core.
 Hold the kettlebell over the right shoulder with both hands.
 Extend your arms to lift it over your head.
 Bring it down to the other side.
 Repeat the movement.

 What you are doing is essentially a shoulder press with the added side-to-side movement with a kettlebell.